 Many camps are associated with a college swimming program.
 Student-athletes attending camps should use them as an opportunity to learn more about the program and what the coaching staff’s instruction methods are like.

 Most women’s college swimming camps host campers in undergraduate dorms, which offers a taste of campus life.
-If current members of the college’s team are participating in the swimming camps, potential recruits have the chance to ask them about their day-to-day life on the team.
+If current members of the college’s team are participating in the camps, potential recruits have the chance to ask them about their day-to-day life on the team.

 It’s important to be honest about your own capabilities as a swimmer.
-A more technically advanced swimmer will want to look for competitive swim camps where they’ll be challenged and truly benefit from coaches reviewing their underwater footage and technique.
+A more technically advanced swimmer will want to look for competitive camps where they’ll be challenged and truly benefit from coaches reviewing their underwater footage and technique.
 Underwater footage can allow a swimmer to see where errors could occur in their strokes.

 Although many types of summer swimming programs are available, including day and sleep away programs, most offer the following basics:

 Swimming World has compiled a list of its top 25 picks for 2022 swim camps in the U.S. It includes such elite programs as the Army West Point, Navy and Texas A & M.

 Nike camps are also designed for advanced to elite athletes.
 Nike swimming programs take place in 26 of the 50 states, so you may find one nearby.

 If you have your sights set on college swimming, it is important to get noticed sooner rather than later.
 In many cases, recruiters are looking at middle school students and high school freshmen as prospects for their university swim teams.